andrewleachtx/gpu-sorting/Report.md

 ![Reverse Speedup for 268435456](pres_graphs/Reverse_Speedup_for_268435456.png)
 ![Sorted Speedup for 268435456](pres_graphs/Sorted_Speedup_for_268435456.png)

+Although the trends look unaffected between the different input types, some of the algorithms achieve differing runtimes for each input type.
+For sample sort, sorted and reverse sorted inputs are inefficient due to poor sampling values which are not representative of the range of the input.
+For bitonic sort, random and perturbed are significantly slower than sorted and reverse sorted because the ordered inputs resemble bitonic sequences which saves significant computation in comparison.
+Finally for merge and radix, the runtimes are not affected by the chosen input types.

+Regarding the input size, for the smaller size (2^16 elements) there is not a significant variation in performance between the different algorithms.
+The same pattern is seen in regards to speedup, although merge sort benefits slightly more from parallelization at smaller sizes.
+At 2^28 elements the differences between the different algorithms becomes more apparent.
+We see that although radix sort has overhead that hinders its performance for midrange sizes, it maintains its speedup trendline across a greater number of processes, allowing for a comparatively faster runtime at the highest number of cores.
+In general at greater sizes, the algorithms see greater speedup than at the smaller sizes.

 ## 6. Final Report
 Submit a zip named `TeamX.zip` where `X` is your team number.
 The zip should contain the following files:
 - Algorithms: Directory of source code of your algorithms.